prajwal041/Quest-App/README.md

     1. Single Cloud Provider:
         - The solution is currently limited to AWS.
 Supporting multiple cloud providers would make it more robust and versatile.

-    2. Manual Deployment:
-        - The deployment process is manual and lacks automation.
-A CI/CD pipeline would streamline the process.

-    3. Basic Security:
+    2. Basic Security:
-        - The solution does not include advanced security measures like HTTPS, IAM roles, or secrets management.
+        - The solution does not include advanced security measures like restricted ingress & egress, HTTPS, IAM roles, or secrets management.

-    4. Lack of Scalability:
-        - The app is deployed as a single container without auto-scaling or Kubernetes orchestration, limiting its scalability.

-    5. No Monitoring or Logging:
+    3. No Monitoring or Logging:
         - There is no monitoring or logging setup, making it difficult to troubleshoot issues or track performance.

-    6. Limited Testing:
+    4. Limited Testing:
         - The infrastructure and app are not thoroughly tested, which could lead to undetected issues in production.

 **Conclusion**